gkz/LiveScript/README.md

 - `import` / `import all`

   Infix operators that copy properties from left to right and return the right operand.
+  Optimized to a series of assignments if the right operand of `import` is an object literal.

       $ coco -bpe 'x import y import all z' var __importAll = function(obj, src){